Research Interests and Publications

 *Delker, B.C., Hyoun, K.K., Fisher, P.A.
 (2015).
 Maternal problem drinking in the year prior to a child's birth among women at risk for child maltreatment: The role of maternal abuse history.
 Journal of Studies on Alcohol and Drugs, 75, 973-981.
 (PubMed Central - in progress)

 Lynch, F.L., Dickerson, J.F., Saldana, L., & Fisher, P.A.
 (2014).
 Incremental net benefit of early intervention for preschool-aged children with emotional and behavioral problems in foster care.
 Children and Youth Services Review, 36, 213-219.
-(PubMed Central - progress)
+(PubMed Central - in progress)

 *Roos, L.E., Pears, K., Bruce, J., Kim, H., Fisher, P. (2014).
 Impulsivity and the association between the feedback-related negativity and performance on an inhibitory control task in young at-risk children.
 Psychophysiology.
 (PubMed Central - in progress)